goggin13/wrestling-stats/readme/advocate.md

 [X] Histogram of staffing %s
 [ ] Stacked Bar chart of hours by Staff vs Agency
-[X] Current Staffing table (todo: changes from last month) [ ] Trendline of staffing numbers, Agcy, FT
+[X] Current Staffing table (todo: changes from last month) [ ] Trendline of staffing numbers, Agcy, FTEmployee
+[ ] Add techs to all the above

 password protect
 deploy